Erol Ates

-Erol Ates (born 19 June 1993) is a Finnish-Turkish football manager and a former player, currently working as a manager of Superettan club GIF Sundsvall.
+Erol Ates (born 19 June 1993) is a Finnish-Turkish football manager and a former player.
 Ates has completed the UEFA Pro coaching license in 2022.

 Early life

 Ates was born in Konya, Turkey.
 He was raised in Turkey until 2007, when his family relocated to Finland when he was 13 years old.
 They settled in Turku, where Ates started playing football in the youth sector of FC Inter Turku.

 Playing career

 Ates played in youth teams of Inter Turku, Turun Toverit and Turun Palloseura.
 He played also for VG-62, Pargas IF, Piikkiön Palloseura and Åbo IFK before switching to coaching.

 Coaching career

 Ates has worked as a youth coach for TPS, Vaasan Palloseura and ÅIFK.

 Inter Turku

 He returned to his former club Inter Turku as a youth coach in 2018.
 Since the beginning of 2019, he worked as a head coach of Inter Turku II academy team in the fourth-tier Kolmonen.
 During 2021–2022, Ates was an assistant coach of Inter Turku first team in Veikkausliiga.
 He left the club after the 2022 season.